pkerpedjiev/emptypipes/_posts/2015-10-21-kings-jewels.md

 Should you just take the first one you pick or should you look at a few before deciding on one to keep?
 If so, how many?

-There is a concrete mathematical solution, but in this case, but for me it it's easier to run some simulations and see what the outcome is.
+There is a concrete mathematical solution, but for me it's easier to run some simulations and see what the outcome is.
 The histograms below show how often a jewel with a value between 0 and 9 is picked after seeing some of the jewels and then picking the next one which is better than